 Renowned for impressive temples and religious sites, Jhalawar is unlike any other city in Rajasthan due to its water-laden lush green landscape.
-Named after Jhala Zalim Singh, the then Dewan of Kota, the city have had historical significance.
+Named after Jhala Zalim Singh, the then Dewan of Kota, the city has had historical significance.
 The tourism in Jhalawar revolves around its varied cultural heritage which is essentially the blend of Rajput and Mughal rule in the region.
 The majestic forts and palaces in Jhalawar attract tourists from Indian and abroad.
-The vibrant flora and fauna in the region with red-poppy fields and orange orchards are sight to behold in Jhalawar.
+The vibrant flora and fauna in the region with red-poppy fields and orange orchards are a sight to behold in Jhalawar.

-Located at the dead centre of the town, Jhalawar Fort is a striking beautiful monument built by Maharaja Madan Singh.
+Located at the dead center of the town, Jhalawar Fort is a striking beautiful monument built by Maharaja Madan Singh.
 The stunning paintings at the fort were added later by the successors.

 A cluster of temples lies on the banks of Chandrabhaga River which are famous for their intricately carved pillars and gateways.

-One the best activities tourist enjoys the most is the visit to the Buddhist caves and stupas situated in the Kolvi village, some 90 kms away from Jhalawar.
+One of the best activities tourist enjoys the most is the visit to the Buddhist caves and stupas situated in the Kolvi village, some 90 kms away from Jhalawar.